 Investments at Nibble are protected by a buyback guarantee.
 In case of non-payment of the loan within the due date, the Lender takes a buyback and interest duty of the loan for the overdue time.

 We guarantee investment income of up to 12% per year, even if the loan payment is overdue for more than 60 days.

 There is also the fact that Joymoney seems to be the only lender supplying loans to Nibble, and they are ultimately both owned by the same people, which doesn’t give any diversification options to investors, unlike platforms like Mintos which act as loan aggregators.

-The Joymoney loan originator business might be a solid one, and the idea of building Nibble to eat into the P2P lending market could work well for IT Smart Money, but they have some way to go before investors can feel comfortable investing through this website, in my honest opinion.
+The Joymoney loan originator business might be a solid one, and the idea of building Nibble to eat into the P2P lending market could work well for IT Smart Finance, but they have some way to go before investors can feel comfortable investing through this website, in my honest opinion.

 Since Nibble is still in its early stages, there is not much else that can be said at this point in time.
 However, I look forward to seeing how this platform grows and develops in the coming months.
 They will need to prove that they are not just one other platform that is trying to cash in on the P2P lending wave.
 The fact that they already operate Joymoney and have that part of the business figured out, coupled with a strong team, should put them in a good position to do so.

 If you do decide to take the plunge and invest your money with Nibble, let me know how it goes.